 For many surfers, surfing is not only a sport – it is a lifestyle and an identity.
-Understanding this lifestyle and the unique language that comes along with it can be confusing.
-We have created this glossary so that you can understand what everyone in the lineup is saying, follow along during surf movies, and figure out what the WSL announcers are going on about.
+Understanding this lifestyle and the unique surfing terminology that comes along with it can be confusing.
+We have created this glossary of surfer slang so that you can understand what everyone in the lineup is saying, follow along during surf movies, and figure out what the World Surf League announcers are going on about.
 Throughout this list, we have focused on surfing terms & surf slang that are most relevant in today’s world.

 A frame – Wave with a peak that resembles an A and allows surfers to go either left or right, with both sides having a clean shoulder to work with.

 Alley oop – An air maneuver where the surfer launches above the lip rotating clockwise going to the right and counterclockwise going to the left.

 Air reverse – Aerial maneuver in surfing where you launch yourself into the air, while rotating your body and board clockwise while going left and counterclockwise when going to the right.

 Ankle biter – A term used for small waves, when the waves are so small they break at ankle height.

 Aerial – A maneuver in surfing where you launch yourself into the air, above the wave, with your board.

 Backdoor – A term used when a surfer is riding a wave and enters a barrel that is already barreling from a deep position.
 He ‘backdoored’ that one.
 Also, the name of a famous surf break in Hawaii.